-Which Cannabis Stock is a Better Buy?
+Which Cannabis Stock Is a Better Buy?
 By StockNews - Up News Info

 © Reuters.
-Sundial vs. Neptune Wellness: Which Cannabis Stock is a Better Buy?
+Sundial vs. Greenlane: Which Cannabis Stock Is a Better Buy?

-Sundial Growers (NASDAQ:) and Neptune Wellness (NEPT) are two small cap cannabis companies that have seen their share prices rally in the past month.
-Many believe that this positive momentum can continue, which is why today we’re going to analyze these two companies to see which is a better buy now.In the last two years, Canadian cannabis stocks have trailed the broader markets by a significant margin.
-These “north of the border” pot stocks were impacted by lower-than-expected demand, resulting in oversupply, high inventory levels, low profit margins and billion-dollar write-downs.
-A thriving black market did not help either which exacerbated the sell-off.
+Sundial (SNDL) and Greenlane (GNLN) have burnt massive investor wealth in the last two years making them attractive contrarian bets.
+With the cannabis industry expected to grow at an exponential pace in the upcoming decade, should you buy marijuana producer Sundial or cannabis accessories company Greenlane?
+Read more to find out.Shares of cannabis companies Sundial Growers (NASDAQ:) and Greenlane Holdings (NASDAQ:) have grossly underperformed the broader markets.
+While SNDL stock is down 92% from its record high, GNLN stock has fallen 81% from its all-time high.
+However, the sell-off in these pot stocks might provide contrarian investors an opportunity to generate outsized gains in case they stage a comeback.

-However, in the past month, Canadian marijuana stocks have been rebounding.
-This is a result from many producers streamlining operations, reducing output and cutting losses to drive profit margins higher.
+The marijuana market is expected to rapidly expand given the recent wave of legalization in several U.S. states as well as in other international markets.
+Let’s take a look to see which is a better stock poised to move higher in 2021 and beyond.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.